-Unbiased independent critical assessment is of vital importance in scholarly publishing, and BiO adheres to The Company of Biologists' editorial principles and to the guidelines on publishing objective and unbiased scientific information set by COPE (the Committee on Publication Ethics).
+Unbiased independent critical assessment is of vital importance in scholarly publishing.
+BiO adheres to The Company of Biologists' editorial principles and to the guidelines on publishing objective and unbiased scientific information set by COPE (the Committee on Publication Ethics).
 For more information on the principles that are of relevance to reviewers (including confidentiality and competing interests), please visit our journal policies page.
-Information on our editorial process can be found here.
-Further details on different article types can be found here.
+Please also see our editorial process and details on different article types.

 BiO expects reviewers to review papers in a respectful manner.
 Please take care to ensure that any statements are factually supported, and that opinions stated are genuinely held and well-justified.
-On rare occasions where the Editors of the journal are concerned that papers have not been reviewed according to these principles, we might contact the reviewer and request changes to the report before it is transmitted to the authors.
+On rare occasions where the Editors of the journal are concerned that papers have not been reviewed according to these principles, we might contact the reviewer and reserve the right to make changes to the report before it is transmitted to the authors.